Dales Pony: Breed history

 The Dales Pony stud book was opened in 1916, with the formation of the Dales Pony Improvement Society, after the introduction of Clydesdale blood threatened to affect the quality of the ponies.
 Stallion premiums were awarded first by the Board of Agriculture, and later by the War Office, to ensure that stallions displaying the best of the breed characteristics were used for breeding.
 Members of the breed served with the British army in Europe during the First World War.
 In the early 1920s, 200 of the ponies were purchased by the British army.
 The army took only the finest stock, with the least amount of draft blood.
 The specifications for the purchased ponies were very specific: all were older than five years, stood 14.0 to 14.2 hands high, weighed at least 1000 lbs with a girth measurement of 68 in, and were able to pack at least 294 lbs in mountainous terrain.

-The breed almost disappeared during the Second World War as ponies were taken for breeding vanners (animals which pulled commercial wagons), for work in towns and cities, and for use by the British Army as pack and artillery ponies.
+The breed almost disappeared during the Second World War as ponies were taken for breeding vanners (animals which pulled commercial wagons), for work in towns and cities, and for use by the British Army as packhorses and artillery horses.
 Many ponies used by the military in Europe were left behind after the war, and in many cases they were slaughtered for food.
 The population declined during the war to such an extent that only four new fillies were registered in 1955.
-However, the post-war future of the Dales Pony was preserved by a small group of breeders, who began to search for unregistered ponies of the proper type.
+However, post-war conservation efforts included searching for unregistered ponies of the proper type.
 The 1960s saw three Fell pony stallions interbred with Dale mares, to help save the breed.
 In 1964 the Dales Pony Society underwent reorganisation.
 At the same time, a "Grading-Up Register" was developed, with the aim of identifying and breeding ponies with characteristics of the original Dales type.
 The grading-up program was successful, and by 1971, populations had been rebuilt to the point that the program was discontinued.
 By the 1990s, the population had grown enough to allow some ponies to be exported – twelve to Canada in 1991 and four to the US in 1994.
 By 1999, there were 60 registered ponies in North America, and an estimated 800 worldwide.
 In the same year, the Dales Pony Society of America was formed.

-The Dales Pony has moved to "critical" status with the Rare Breeds Survival Trust, meaning there is a United Kingdom population of fewer than 300 registered breeding females.
-The US-based Livestock Conservancy lists the breed as "threatened", meaning that population numbers worldwide are sub-5,000 and annual US registrations are less than 1,000.
+In 2015, the Rare Breeds Survival Trust reclassified the Dales Pony from category 2 "endangered" to category 1 "critical" status, meaning there was a United Kingdom population of fewer than 300 registered breeding females, and it remains in 2025 in category 1 (renamed to "priority").
+In 2014, the US-based Livestock Conservancy had listed the breed as "threatened", meaning that population numbers worldwide were sub-5,000 and annual US registrations were less than 1,000.
+However, by 2025 it had been changed to "critical", meaning fewer than 200 annual registrations in the United States and an estimated global population of less than 500.